trojas/alonso/README.md

 2. Fork or clone this repository

+3. Install the required packages

+		npm install

-3. Start the web server.
+4. Start the web server.
 From the root folder:

 		./scripts/web-server.js

-4. Browse to the (http://localhost:8000/app/index.html).
+5. Browse to the (http://localhost:8000/app/index.html).
 In order to avoid the same origin browser policy, you will need to disable web security in your browser.
 You can do this in the Chrome browser in OSx by closing all Chrome windows and executing this command: